nicolasbelz/ffufapp/README.md

 <button class="copy-button" onclick="copyToClipboard('ffuf -w list.txt:FUZZ -u http://localhost/FUZZ -recursion -recursion-depth 2 -e .php')"></button>
 </div>

+Observation:
+You should have found many direcorties, subdirectories and pages with `php` and `css` extensions.
+After fuzzing the admin directory, certain pages like `index.php` and `flagvalue.php` are not accessible, while `settings.php`, `/users/index.php`, and `/users/profile.php` are accessible, indicating potential vulnerabilities.

 Step 4: Identifying Attack Vectors

 Focus on vulnerable parts of the web application.
 Use the information gathered from previous steps to pinpoint specific areas that might be vulnerable to different types of attacks.
-Observation:
-After fuzzing the admin directory, certain pages like `index.php` and `flagvalue.php` are not accessible, while `settings.php`, `/users/index.php`, and `/users/profile.php` are accessible, indicating potential vulnerabilities.

 Hint Acquisition:
 <div class="code-snippet">